Belmore - Belfield

 Income levels sit below national averages according to AreaSearch assessment

 Belmore-Belfield's median income among taxpayers was $45,746 in financial year 2022.
 The average income stood at $58,502 during the same period.
-These figures are below Greater Sydney's median income of $56,994 and average income of $80,856 respectively.
-By September 2025, estimates suggest Belmore-Belfield's median income will be approximately $51,515 and average income around $65,879, based on a 12.61% growth in wages since financial year 2022.
-According to the 2021 Census, household income ranks at the 37th percentile ($1,525 weekly), while personal income sits at the 19th percentile.
-The dominant income cohort spans 30.8% of locals (6,476 people) in the $1,500 - 2,999 category, similar to surrounding regions where 30.9% occupy this range.
+In comparison, Greater Sydney's median and average incomes were $56,994 and $80,856 respectively.
+By September 2025, estimates suggest Belmore-Belfield's median income will be approximately $51,515 and the average income around $65,879, based on a Wage Price Index growth of 12.61%.
+According to the 2021 Census, household income ranked at the 37th percentile ($1,525 weekly) while personal income was at the 19th percentile.
+The predominant income cohort in Belmore-Belfield spans 30.8% of locals (6,478 people), falling within the $1,500 - 2,999 range, similar to the surrounding region where 30.9% occupy this range.
 Housing affordability pressures are severe, with only 79.6% of income remaining after housing costs, ranking at the 32nd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income